 All these numbers are way below the expectations of economists.
 March numbers could be even worse.
 Unemployment has also crept up, rising from 5.2 percent in Dec 2019 to 6.3 percent in February.

 Almost every business sector has felt the heat of the contraction of China’s economy.
 General merchandise sales fell by 17.6 percent during the first two months of the year.
-Even online sales, which many thought might be shielded from the impact of the coronavirus, showed disappointing data, indicating a decline of 3 percent.
+Even online sales, which many thought might be shielded from the impact of the CCP virus, showed disappointing data, indicating a decline of 3 percent.

 The most hit sector was the restaurant industry as sales tumbled by more than 43 percent in the Jan-Feb period.
 This makes sense given the situation, since people are afraid to eat food from outside, making hotel and restaurant businesses very vulnerable.

 According to Larry Hu, the chief China economist at Macquarie Group, China’s economy might contract by up to 6 percent during Q1 2020 compared to the same period a year back.

 If this turns out to be true, it would be the first time since 1976 that the country has experienced a shrinking economy.
 The Chinese government has promised to roll out a slew of relief measures to counter the negative economic effects of the viral outbreak.

 These are aimed at increasing government spending, lowering borrowing costs, reducing tax burdens, and protecting the existing jobs of citizens.
 Since February, the People’s Bank of China has been pumping hundreds of billions of dollars into the economy to maintain money market liquidity.